howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Now it's time to provide the connection string that Prisma can use to connect to PostgreSQL.
+Now it's time to provide a connection string that Prisma can connect to PostgreSQL.
 Remember that inside the `schema.prisma` file you defined the connection string environment variable as `DATABASE_URL`.

 <Instruction>